Which Cubic Graphs have Quadrangulated Spherical Immersions?: Quadrangulated Immersions

 Since this is even when $\nu_{A,3} \in \{4,8\}$ and odd when $\nu_{A,3}=6$, we are done. \end{proof}

-Proposition \ref{pr:one_crossing} follows the theme of a proposition of Blind and Blind \cite{BlindBlind94}. \begin{prop} There is no quadrangular immersion of a simple cubic graph having exactly one crossing, and there is only one having two crossings. \end{prop} Another way to state Proposition \ref{pr:one_crossing} is that a cubic quadrangulation whose extracted graph is simple cannot have exactly 9 vertices, and there is exactly one such cubic quadrangulation having exactly 10 vertices.
+Proposition \ref{pr:one_crossing} follows the theme of a proposition of Blind and Blind \cite{BlindBlind94}. \begin{prop} There is no quadrangular immersion of a simple cubic graph having exactly one crossing, and there is only one having two crossings. \end{prop} Another way to state Proposition \ref{pr:one_crossing} is that a quadrangulated immersion whose extracted graph is simple cannot have exactly 9 vertices, and there is exactly one such quadrangulated immersion having exactly 10 vertices.

-\begin{proof} Suppose, for the sake of contradiction, that we have a simple cubic quadrangulation $G$ with a single degree-4 vertex $u$.
-Since we have a quadrangulation, the neighborhood of $u$ must look like the diagram in Figure \ref{fig:one_crossing}.
-It is not possible that any of the boundary vertices are identified, as this would imply the presence of either a loop or parallel edge, contradicting the simplicity of $G$.
-Thus Figure \ref{fig:one_crossing} shows all vertices of $G$ and all but two edges of $G$.
-Since $G$ must have 8 degree 3 vertices, the only options are that $G$ contains the edges $v_1v_3$ and $v_2v_4$ or the edges $v_1v_2$ and $v_3v_4$.
-In either case, though, we have odd-length cycles, contradicting the fact that $G$ is bipartite.
+\begin{proof} If a simple quadrangulated immersion $G$ has a single degree-4 vertex $u$, then by Corollary \ref{cor:6and2} $G$ has six vertices of degree 3 in one class of the bipartition and 2 in the other.
+Even with $u$ included in the second class, there would be 18 edges leaving the first class but only 10 leaving the second class, a contradiction since $G$ is simple.

 Suppose now that $G$ has two degree-4 vertices, $u$ and $w$.
 As before, $u$ must have a neighborhood as shown in Figure \ref{fig:one_crossing}, with none of the boundary vertices identified.
 Thus, in this case, Figure \ref{fig:one_crossing} shows all but one vertex of $G$ and all but four edges of $G$.
 If the unshown vertex has degree 3, then there is an edge connecting two of the boundary vertices.
 Up to dihedral symmetry, the only edge connecting two boundary vertices which creates no parallel edge and no odd cycle is $v_1w$.
 However, this edge cause the degree-2 vertices on the boundary to be in separate faces, implying that there is nowhere the remaining degree 3 vertex can be placed.
-It follows that the unshown vertex has degree 4, and the cubic quadrangulation is as shown in Figure \ref{fig:two_crossings}. \end{proof}
+It follows that the unshown vertex has degree 4, and the quadrangulated immersion is as shown in Figure \ref{fig:two_crossings}. \end{proof}